anhthien-bic/test/docs/project-structure.md

 > `features` folder allow you to keep functionalities scoped to a feature and not mix its declarations with shared things.
 For example, `features/auth` could contains:

-`api`: exported API request declarations and api hooks related to a specific feature
+`api`: extends the base api, scoped to a specific feature

 `components`: components scoped to a specific feature

 `hooks`: hooks scoped to a specific feature

-`routes`: route components for a specific feature pages
+`pages`: page components for a specific feature pages

 `stores`: state stores for a specific feature